-3D printing technology is quickly becoming a pivotal part of many industries.
+Hack a 3D Print, this technology is quickly becoming a pivotal part of many industries.
 With this exploding technology, a recent article published in the journal JOM highlights how 3D printing can be vulnerable to corporate espionage.

 As 3D printers play a larger industrial roll in our society, developing ways to attack and defend 3D prints will be a burgeoning new field of IT security.

-In the article they discuss two different ways a 3D print can be weakened.
+In the article they discuss two different ways to Hack a 3D Print.
 The first is by altering the orientation of the print, the second by altering the g-code to print microscopic flaws into the print itself.

 When it comes to attacking a 3D printing operation, there are three main points that a hacker can attack.
 The digital files, the 3D printers and the prints themselves.

 Hack a 3D Print – The Digital Files

 The most popular file format for 3D prints is .stl (STeroLithography).
 This file format has it share of problems as any designer can tell you.
 If you miss a spot anywhere, you will get a manifold error, an your print may come out with weaknesses, or it may not be printable at all.

 Another issue is that the file will not tell you the orientation of the part in space.
 This can mean that a part you design to print for strength in one direction can be printed in an orientation that is far weaker.

 Hackers can attack industrial prints using this vulnerability in .stl.
 They can alter a design and put holes or weaknesses in a design that can cause the prints to fail prematurely, or not even print at all.